xinzhan/core-services.en/help/interface/doc-updates.md

 Information about updates to the Experience Cloud product documentation.

-**Updated: 5/26/2021**
+**Updated: 6/1/2021**

-Added [Experience Cloud interface](experience-cloud-interface.md) for help on accessing Experience Cloud, global search, preferences, and notifications.
+Updated [landing page](experience-cloud.md) with new help on accessing Experience Cloud, global search, preferences, and notifications.

 **Updated: 8/19/2020**